jayhines91/verium/desktop/verium-app/TESTING.md

 ## 12. Smoke tests

 - [ ] App reload (Ctrl+R / Cmd+R) keeps the wallet unlocked.
-- [ ] Close the wallet window, re-open — daemon does not relaunch a second instance.
+- [ ] Close the wallet window — veriumd stops and releases the data directory lock.
+- [ ] Re-open the wallet and start the node — only one veriumd instance runs.
 - [ ] Lock wallet, restart machine, re-open — wallet is locked again and unlocks with the passphrase.